vaamonde/ubuntu-2404/03-docker/01-docker-ce.md

 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/system/
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/system/prune/
 docker system prune
+  Are you sure you want to continue? [y/N]y

 #removendo as imagens do Docker-CE localmente
 #opção do comando docker: rmi (Remove one or more images)